kahfei/wgr/notes.md

 * in method definition - parameters, in method call - arguments
 * every method call is an expression, and has return value, the same as the value of the last expression evaluated during execution of the mehod.
 * return is optional, but necessary for returning multiple values, unless it is explicit array like `[a,b,c]`
+* even call to empty method will return nil